top of page

 1. Return On Investment (ROIC): It refers to the rate of return that a business earns on the cash it invests in itself each year.
 The term refers to the amount of money that a business earns annually on its invested capital.
 A company should have a return on invested capital (ROIC) of more than 10% per year on average for the last 10 years.

 2. Book value + Dividends or Equity Growth Rate: Equity refers to the residual value of a company after selling all assets, paying off all debts, and retaining the remaining funds.
 The Equity Growth Rate refers to the annual increase in equity.
-Ideally, we would like the growth rates to be above 10%, but it is more important that the growth is consistent over the years.
+Ideally, we would prefer growth rates to exceed 10%, but it is more crucial that the growth remains consistent over the years.
 A company can have a down year, but if it does, it is important to investigate the reason why.

-3. Free cash flow, Levered Free Cash Flow Margin, and Free Cash Flow Yield.
+3. Free cash flow, levered free cash flow margin, and free cash flow yield.
 Free cash flow, in short, refers to the cash that a company generates after covering its operating expenses and capital expenditures.
-Levered free cash flow is the amount of money a company has remaining after paying all of its financial obligations.
-I use margins to enhance clarity and improve understanding.
+I provide the levered free cash flow margin to enhance clarity and improve understanding.
 Free cash flow yield refers to the amount of free cash flow per share that a company is projected to generate in relation to its market value per share.

 Once we have completed the aforementioned tasks, we must examine the company's management to ascertain its excellence.
-This exercise is somewhat different because we cannot look up numbers.
-However, what you want to make sure of is that the CEO works for the owners and not for themselves.
+This exercise is somewhat unique because we cannot look up numbers.
+However, what you want to ensure is that the CEO works for the owners and not for themselves.
 You want a CEO who is driven to move the company forward and is not solely motivated by their salary.
-One great example of this is Steve Jobs.
-If you are more interested in learning how to determine good management, I would advise you to read Phil Town's books.
+I also prefer management to have a long-term perspective and not be afraid to make "unpopular" short-term decisions to enhance long-term returns.
+If you are interested in learning more about effective management practices, I recommend reading "The Outsiders" by William Thorndike.

-Once we have decided that we want to invest in a company, we want to ensure that we pay the correct price.
-There are three ways you can do this, and once the price reaches the highest price based on your calculations, you will open a position.
+Once we have decided to invest in a company, we aim to ensure that we pay the correct price.
+There are three ways you can do this.
+Once the price reaches the highest point based on your calculations, you will open a position.

 The first method for calculating a price when opening a position is to determine the fair value of a company (also known as the sticker price) and then apply a margin of safety.
 Ideally, the margin of safety should be 50%.
 Ideally, if we find a sticker price for a company to be $100, we would aim to buy it for $50.
 So, let's go through how we calculate a sticker price.

-In order to do so, we need 4 numbers:
+In order to do so, we need four numbers:

 1. Current EPS.